mrzjy/Fast_Tensorflow_serving_tutorial/README.md

 ### Choice 1: The original way
 The original way is the direct and standard command of tensorflow_model_server, which could be installed as described here: https://www.tensorflow.org/tfx/serving/setup (Section "using APT" or "Build from source")

-Once you've successfully installed it, simply run the example code:
+Once you've successfully installed it, simply run the example code and keep it running:
 ~~~
 sh tf_run_server_original_way.sh
 ~~~